monsoonmaelstrom/book2/book2.md

 It’s basically the same principle as the snares Giorgi showed me.
 Pull on them from one direction and strangle Liam.
 Pull on them from the other and strangle me.
 It’s clever and it’s elegant.
 I hate it.

 So now every time I do something dangerous, it’s not solely my own life I’m playing with.
 Great.
-I let my magic move across the strands which bind us together, and it feels like it creates a harmonic vibration not entirely dissimilar to what Iverson did.
+I let my magic move across the strands binding us together, and it feels like it creates a harmonic vibration not entirely dissimilar to what Iverson did.

 I lie there staring at the ceiling for a while, evaluating my options when suddenly I feel the ghost of a thrumming echo throughout my body and jolt upright.